OPCFoundation/UA-.NETStandard/Applications/ConsoleReferenceClient/README.md

     `-up YourPassword`

 #### Certificate
-Place certificate in the TrustedUserCertificatesStore (the path can be found in the client configuration XML).
+Place your user certificate in the TrustedUserCertificatesStore (the path can be found in the client configuration XML).
+Make shure to include an accessible private key with the certificate.
 Specify console parameters:
     `-uc Thumbprint` (of the user certificate to select) `-ucp Password` (of the user certificates private key (optional))